Our Services

 The sudden shift is often what alarms parents.

-If you're noticing concerning behaviors and want to better understand whether they align with Obsessive-Compulsive Disorder, a free AI-powered symptom checker can help clarify what you're observing before your medical appointment.
-This tool doesn't replace professional care, but it can help you organize your observations and prepare meaningful questions for your child's doctor.
+If you're noticing concerning behaviors and want to better understand what might be happening, you can check your child's symptoms using a free AI-powered tool to help organize your observations before your medical appointment.
+This doesn't replace professional care, but it can help you prepare meaningful questions for your child's doctor.

 The leading theory involves the immune system.